AleksandreJapharidze/OOP-Midterm/README.md

 # Task 4(In case I had to do this here.
 Please, forgive my misunderstanding, if there is any.)

-## Personal xperience of the first midterm exam in OOP
+## Personal experience of the first midterm exam in OOP

 1. #### Challenges faced:
 The main challenge I have faced in during this midterm exam is understanding some tasks clearly, out of time pressure and my general awkwardness.
 For example, I couldn't understand what exact packages to create and not create or whatever in task 2.
 And I also didn't know what was this "md" file, but I eventually found out.